S#32612 - Restoration & technical description

 Our ETR 224 is serial numbered 32612, which seems to roughly agree with the 1969 date codes on most of the boards, however the Core memory and Driver boards are dated 1972, so we presume they were replaced at some point in the machines history.
 These two boards are 220 part coded and are the only boards that appear to be common over the whole Soemtron 22x range.
-Our machine was very, very dirty (it apparently was used in a meat processing factory !), and would also seem to have been stored on it's back for many years judging by the way all the vertical surfaces on and inside the machine are dirtiest, we also think that when it was in use it was on top of some other piece of equipment which has forced dirty air up and into the 224 through the base ventilation slots.
+Our machine was very, very dirty (it apparently was used in a meat processing factory !), and would also seem to have been stored on its back for many years judging by the way all the vertical surfaces on and inside the machine are dirtiest, we also think that when it was in use it was on top of some other piece of equipment which has forced dirty air up and into the 224 through the base ventilation slots.
 Internally the condition is quite good and does not show signs of the patchy external corrosion.
 The machine closely resembles the Museum's ETR 224, but has an extra mechanical drive through the printer mechanism to an additional fan housing on the card cage.
-The right angle friction drive from the motor coupling for the fan is not functioning properly, probably due to misalignment in the fan shaft assembly.
+The right angle friction drive from the motor coupling for the fan is not functioning properly, probably due to misalignment in the fan shaft assembly along with a degraded rubber "O" ring.
 What looks to be the drive electronics for the printer solenoids is behind the printer, whereas in the Museum's 224 those boards are mounted on the side of the card cage, that location in our machine has the fan housing.

 This Soemtron 224 has also been dropped at some time in the past as the main card cage is bent and one of the reservoir capacitors has some very bad scrapes (picture #29) from the motor fan.
 On close inspection these appear to have actually punctured the capacitor case although no leakage is evident.
 Connections to the digit detector photocell on the printer mechanism are also broken, presumably from continued flexing of the wiring.
 Some of the electronics boards show that extensive repairs have been carried out in the past, backed up by visible damage to the top edge of the main card cage.
-All of the case parts have been re-sprayed as the were too heavily corroded to recover.
+All of the case parts have been re-sprayed as they were too heavily corroded to recover.

-The printer mechanism is now clean and reassembled, but we found that one of the print wheel arms was bent and would not contact it's idler gear or the print platen correctly.
+The printer mechanism is now clean and reassembled, but we found that one of the print wheel arms was bent and would not contact its idler gear or the print platen correctly.
 This bent arm has been realigned and testing continues.
-Having got most of the mechanism back together and run the motor it was evident that the transverse fan assembly bearings at the fan end are loosely toleranced or badly worn and have a large amount of "bearing slap" resulting in a lot of noise reverberating through the fan blades.
+Having got most of the mechanism back together and run the motor it was evident that the transverse fan assembly bearings at the fan end are loosely toleranced or badly worn and have a large amount of "bearing slap" resulting in a lot of noise reverberating through the blades.
 These worn bearings have been replaced and a new rubber O ring fitted to the friction drive, the fan is now working well and is very much quieter.

 During disassembly of the printer mechanism it was found that the cam actuated bar used to return the 18 selector racks was broken in two so the some of the print wheels would potentially not return to their correct rest positions.
 The broken part was temporarily welded back together for testing purposes but the part has now been accurately measured and drawn, and two new bars (one a spare) have been manufactured so that we can effect a full repair in the future.
-During preliminary testing of the re-assembled unit we have also noticed a large amount of rotational miss-alignment of the print wheels at their rest position through the idler gears back to the selection racks.
+During preliminary testing of the re-assembled unit we have also noticed a large amount of rotational miss-alignment of the print wheels whilst at their rest position through the idler gears back to the selection racks.
 This appears to be related to another cam actuated bar that simultaneously releases all eighteen print wheels to make the print impression through the ribbon.
 As it appears there is no adjustment for this (the bar is pinned and screwed in position) we may need to look for other possible problems with the mechanism, re-pin the bar or have a new part made and re-pin that.

 See the 224 snagging list for the current list of circuit diagram problems to sort out for our 224.